 1854: Benjamin Marks and Mary Aaron were married today at the Great Synagogue in London.

-1854: Today it was reported that Frederika Bremer has written a warm appeal to the Swedish Parliament on behalf of the Jews.
+1854: The New York Times reported that Frederika Bremer has written a warm appeal to the Swedish Parliament on behalf of the Jews.

-1857: It was reported today that the Weekly Gleaner: A Voice of Israel, a Jewish newspaper, is now being published in San Francisco.
+1857: The New York Times reported that the Weekly Gleaner: A Voice of Israel, a Jewish newspaper, is now being published in San Francisco.
 Rabbi Julius Eckman was the paper's publisher.

 1858: "New York City: The Rogue's Portrait Gallery" published today says that Number 169 is a likeness of an old vagabond called "Jew Mike.”